Lifailon/multranslate/README.md

 - `Ctrl+<C/U/L>` - clear the text input field.
 - `Ctrl+W/Alt+Back` - delete the word before the cursor.
 - `Del/Ctrl+K` - deletes one letter or character after the cursor.
+- `F2` - switch to OpenAI with a preset translation prompt.
+- `F3` - switch to OpenAI in chat mode.
 - `Escape` - exit the program.

 Use the `F1` key to get help on available keyboard shortcuts: